 Cheryl took to the stand once again Monday morning.
 After opening statements on Friday, prosecutors had called Cheryl as their first witness.
 That afternoon, she detailed her relationship with her daughter and the events that unfolded as she grew more worried that Kelsey wasn’t answering her calls.

-Lead Prosecutor Jennifer Viehman picked up Monday morning where she had left off — with Cheryl, who lives in Washington, looking for clues of her daughter’s whereabouts in Kelsey’s condo in Woodland Park.
+Lead Prosecutor Jennifer Viehman picked up Monday morning where she had left off — with Cheryl, who lives in northern Idaho, looking for clues of her daughter’s whereabouts in Kelsey’s condo in Woodland Park.

 In court on Friday, Cheryl said she had asked Frazee if he knew of her whereabouts on Dec.
 2 and he told her they had broken up because Kelsey wanted her own space, which surprised Cheryl because her daughter hadn’t mentioned this.
 She asked him to check her condo and said he had to visit his cows, but would go over afterward, though “she wouldn’t want to see him,” she told the court on Friday.
 She didn’t get confirmation if he did that, she said Monday morning.